 What does a mentor do?

 In our peer-to-peer mentoring program we match talented applicants from underrepresented backgrounds with current university students who can help them with the application.
 Mentors provide applicants with encouragement, application feedback and advice throughout the application process.
 We encourage applicants to do as much reading as possible and we give them a range of resources to go through beforehand, leaving mentors to focus on the things that can’t be learned through reading.
 It’s a minimal time commitment that can make a real impact on someone’s future!

 We have country teams all around the world - you can find the list here.
-If you’re not from one of those countries, you can still apply to be a mentor, but we don’t have outreach programs for finding students there, so we can’t guarantee that you’ll get a mentee from your country.
+If you’re not from one of those countries or regions, you can still apply to be a mentor, but we don’t have outreach programs for finding students there, so we can’t guarantee that you’ll get a mentee from your country/region.
 If you think we should be in your country, you can have a look at our requirements for setting up a Project Access country team here.

 Which universities do we focus on?

 At the moment we focus on the universities listed below.
 We want to maintain a clear focus to build up on-campus communities and run events to keep in touch with our mentors.

 Imperial College London